jolie/docs/README.md

 ![](./.gitbook/assets/jolielogo.png)

-Jolie is a programming language which provides a full service oriented programming paradigm within a unique linguistic domain.
-Jolie aims at briging a structured programming approach to service oriented programming.
-Jolie provides some core features like port declaration, interface definition and behavioural workflows which are some of the core features of service oriented programming.
-For each of them, there is a corresponding linguistic structure into the language.
-This is why se defined Jolie as the _first language for microservices_.
-Because it is the first language which natively provides primitives for directly deal with service oriented communication paradigms instead of exploiting external libraries or frameworks.
-The aim of the Jolie Team is to provide a new tool for developers which can fasting the development and the management of service oriented distributed systems.

-Take a time for navigating this book and let us know your opinions about the language.
-Enjoy Jolie!
+Jolie is a _microservice-oriented programming language_: it brings a structured linguistic approach to the programming of services, including constructs for access endpoints \([communication ports](./basics/communication-ports/)\), APIs with synchronous and asynchronous operations \([interfaces](./basics/interfaces/)\), [communications](./basics/communication-ports/using_communication_ports.md), behavioural workflows \(including a native [parallel operator](./basics/composing_statements.md)\), and multiparty sessions \([correlation sets](./basics/sessions.md)\).
+Additionally, Jolie embraces that microservice systems are often heterogeneous and interoperability should be a first-class citizen: all data in Jolie is structured as trees that can be semi-automatically (most of the time fully automatically) converted from/to different data formats (JSON, XML, etc.) and communicated over a variety of protocols (HTTP, binary protocols, etc.).
+Jolie is an attempt at making the _first language for microservices_, in the sense that it provides primitives to deal directly with the programming of common concerns regarding microservices without relying on frameworks or external libraries.
+Our aim is to provide a tool that aid developers in producing and managing microservice systems more effectively.

+If you have comments or requests on this documentation or Jolie in general, you are very welcome to reach us.
+See [https://www.jolie-lang.org/community.html](https://www.jolie-lang.org/community.html).
+We hope that you will enjoy Jolie!

 _The Jolie Team_

 ## How to contribute to the Jolie Documentation